 Have any children fallen ill?

-There have been three confirmed cases of COVID-19 among our enrolled children.
-One child from Honduras and two children from Ethiopia tested positive for COVID-19.
-We praise God that all three children have recovered!
+We have had very few cases of children diagnosed with COVID-19, and no deaths among the children in our program.
+We praise God for this!
 Please join us in praying for His continued protection and provision for all our kids and Child Champions.

 How have families been affected?

-Families are facing severe risk of malnutrition due to COVID-19.
+Families in poverty are facing severe risk of malnutrition due to COVID-19.
 Parents who depend on daily work just to buy food cannot meet basic needs during government-mandated lockdowns.
-Child Champions are rallying to get food to the families in crisis.
-Your gift to the Children’s Crisis Fund will bring relief to our kids and their families who urgently need help.
+Child Champions are rallying to get food relief to the families in crisis.
+Your gift to the Children’s Crisis Fund will fight child hunger and bring relief to our kids and their families who urgently need help.